umanovskis/baremetal-arm/doc/09_context_switch.md

 and the first idea to write that function could be

 ```
-static void activate_task(task_entry_ptr fn) {
+static void activate_task(task_entry_ptr entry) {
     asm("mov r4, 0x10"); //User mode is 0x10
     asm("msr cpsr_c, r4");
-    fn();
+    entry();
 }
 ```

 This turns out not to be viable either.
 Recall that each mode has its own `LR` register, which indicates where to return to after the function completes.
 With the above code, we enter `activate_task` from `sched_run` in supervisor mode.
-So `LR_svc` points into `sched_run`, then we switch into user mode and run the task's entry point in `fn()`, correctly return to `activate_task` because `LR_usr` will point back there while `fn()` runs, but then we're still in user mode and cannot return to `sched_run` - we're no longer aware of it since user mode doesn't see `LR_svc`, it sees `LR_usr`.
+So `LR_svc` points into `sched_run`, then we switch into user mode and run the task's entry point in `entry()`, correctly return to `activate_task` because `LR_usr` will point back there while `entry()` runs, but then we're still in user mode and cannot return to `sched_run` - we're no longer aware of it since user mode doesn't see `LR_svc`, it sees `LR_usr`.
 And just like in `startup.s`, we cannot directly enter supervisor mode either because user mode isn't allowed to write to `CPSR`.

 For now, we can cheat a bit and use system mode again just to see that switching modes like this works.
 Then `activate_task` would be implemented as below.
-The `"=r"(val)` syntax is part of GCC extended assembly, we're letting GCC pick the specific register where to store `val` instead of specifying one ourselves - although we could have used any register except `R0`, which should contain the `fn` argument, that is, the entry point function.
+The `"=r"(val)` syntax is part of GCC extended assembly, we're letting GCC pick the specific register where to store `val` instead of specifying one ourselves - although we could have used any register except `R0`, which should contain the `entry` argument, that is, the entry point function.

 ```
-static void activate_task(task_entry_ptr fn) {
+static void activate_task(task_entry_ptr entry) {
     uint32_t val;
     asm("mov %0, 0x1F" : "=r"(val)); // 0x1F is system mode
     asm("msr cpsr_c, %0" : : "r"(val));
-    fn();
+    entry();
     asm("mov %0, 0x13" : "=r"(val)); //0x13 is supervisor mode
     asm("msr cpsr_c, %0" : : "r"(val));
 }